Excavator Bucket Manufacturing - 3 Different Methods

 3) Made-to-Assemble

-Read more information about overseas manufacturing and importing goods.
+What about excavator bucket suppliers that manufacture overseas or import products?
+Read about overseas manufacturing and importing goods.

 What are the Benefits of Dealing with a Stocking Manufacturer?

-Holding a large proportion of our products in-stock allows us to keep lead times down.
-Time is money within the construction industry - as you are probably aware!
-Keeping a large proportion of our buckets and attachments in-stock allows us to dispatch your orders the same day you place them so that you can reduce downtime and get back to the jobs at hand!
+By holding a large proportion of our products in-stock, we dramatically shorten wait times.
+As you're probably aware - time is money and every delay costs.
+Keeping a large proportion of our buckets and attachments in-stock allows us to dispatch your orders the same day you place them so that you can reduce downtime and get straight back to work!

 Keeping the necessary component parts in-stock also means that we can maintain a shorter lead time.
-We keep buckets and attachments without specific hangers or edge options in stock, to allow us to fit the required components before dispatch.
-This can add a short lead time but is considerably faster than manufacturing the product from scratch for every order - it would increase lead times dramatically, as you can imagine!
+We hold bucket and attachment shells without hangers or edge option in stock, to allow us to fit the required components before dispatch.
+Although this adds a brief finishing step, it’s far faster than building each excavator attachment from scratch - saving you significant time overall.

 Leave a comment